pbazurin/simple-web-proxy/README.md

 ## Description

-Simple web proxy - allows to open any site on behalf of the server.
+Simple web proxy - opens websites on behalf of the server.

 Site content is redirected back to the user browser.